 - Put them in charge of the recipe.
 Have your child read the recipe to you while you cook, and work on math skills by counting the number of ingredients you need.

 - Get cracking.
 Older kids will love helping to crack eggs.
 It may take a little patience and a few spills, but in time, your little helper will be your indispensable sous chef!

 - Cut some soft food.
 Starting at around age five, children are usually ready to cut some foods on their own.
 Start your child off with a dull butter knife and a soft fruit, such as a banana.

 - Help set the table.
 While you prepare dinner, your little one can help set the table.
 Set out all the plates, silverware, and cups you need, and let your child set each family member’s place.

 Oatmeal and overnight oats

 Once kids understand the ratios for making oatmeal and overnight oats, it’s a great breakfast that they can make on their own that can be as easy as pouring a bowl of milk and cereal.
 Oatmeal is one breakfast that my kids have learned to make on their own in the morning.
+Packed full of fiber and antioxidants, they are a great healthy breakfast choice for kids.
 Here are my two easy recipes: